 Astragalus is an excellent tonic herb, meaning that it can be taken regularly to energize the entire body and enhance the overall system.
 It builds vitality by increasing blood flow to the organs, thereby helping with physical endurance and mental clarity.
 This is yet another wonderful adaptogen helping with recovery from exhaustion.
 Astragalus is also one of the most outstanding herbs for building immune strength.
 You will find the herb either powdered, or more often, shaped like a tongue depressor.

 You can easily make amazing recipes that taste great and feature the finest herbs to not only boost energy levels, but also help you live a long, healthy life.

-This first recipe for boosting energy is Energy Balls.
+This first recipe packed with top herbs for energy is Energy Balls.
 To make them, simply mix the following ingredients together and form into 1 inch diameter balls.

 - 2 cups tahini